 Always align your priorities by referring to the previous communication.
-This will assure the buyer you understand their pain points and will help in resolving their needs.
+This will assure the buyer that you understand their pain points and can help resolve them.

 Secure commitment by identifying possible issues and their solutions down the road.
 Keep the relationship going before they sign on the dotted line.